-3. The EU citizens family member (applicant) travels with him or joins him in the Schengen State of destination.
+3. The EU citizen’s family member (applicant) travels with him or joins him in the Schengen State of the destination.

 In general, any Schengen border can be crossed with a visa issued by any Schengen country.
 The short-stay visa, however, does not immediately grant you access to the Schengen area.

-The Schengen visa is a short-term visa that is attached to the travel document in the form of a sticker.
-A “brief stay” is defined as a stay of “90 days in any 180-day period.”
-This means that the overall length of stay is limited to 90 days in any 180-day period.
-The length of your visas validity is specified on the visa sticker under the heading “Duration of visit.”
-You can only enter the Schengen area once with a single-entry visa.
-“1” is written under the heading “Number of entries” on the visa sticker.
-A two-entry or multiple-entry visa allows for two or more entries over the course of the visas validity.
-Under the heading “Number of entries,” the visa sticker will say “02” or “MULT.”
+They attach the Schengen visa, a short-term visa, to the travel document in the form of a sticker.
+A “brief stay” is “90 days in any 180 days.”
+This means that the overall length of stay is limited to 90 days in any 180 days.
+The length of your visa validity is specified on the visa sticker under the heading “Duration of visit.”
+With a single-entry visa, you can enter the Schengen area only once.
+“1” is under the heading “Number of entries” on the visa sticker.
+A two-entry or multiple-entry visa allows for two or more entries throughout the validity of the visa.

 In general, once a Schengen visa application has been submitted to the Consulate, the Consulate will make a decision within 15 calendar days.
 This time limit can be increased to 30 or 60 days depending on various circumstances.